rtaylor034/datapack-archive-finished/README.md

 Packs
 ======
+## SlimeCore v1
+**namespace: 'slime'**

+A library pack that provides various common and/or useful operations.

+Also provides a 'tracker' API for storing custom player NBT data.

+Every public function is in the format `slime/functions/<category>/.../<function>/run.mcfunction`.<br>
+Documentation for each function is contained within it's `run.mcfunction` file.
+### Summary of Included Functions
+- Array
+  - `cycleto`: Cycles through an array until the given NBT match is found at element 0.
+  - `getmatching`: Finds elements of an array that match given NBT.
+  - `mergetoall`: Merges given NBT to all elements of an array.
+  - `seperateby`: Inserts a duplicate of a given element inbetween every element of an array.
+- Math
+  - `mot2rot`: 'Motion to Rotation' - Converts a positional Vector3 to a rotational Vector2 (direction).
+  - `rot2mot`: Inverse of `mot2rot`.
+  - `rgb2decimal`: Converts a 0-255 Vector3 color to a decimal representation.
+(Only really useful for custom leather dying)
+  - `random`: Generates a random number between 0 and a given value.
+- Player
+  - `xpbar/set`: Sets the players XP bar precicely to the given percentage and level.
+- Text
+  - `parse`: Parses unfriendly dynamic json text to friendly static json text. (implemented with setting/getting sign text NBT)

 ## Death Boxes v1
 **namespace: 'realm'**
 *(Even though this namespace is is bad, I will not be changing it due to its archived status)*